 Yes.
-Try out the cart for the first three months, which include the holiday season to see how it works for you.
-After January 1, 2016, there is an opportunity to exchange your 64-gallon cart to either a 96-gallon or 35-gallon cart depending on your needs.
+There is an opportunity to exchange your 64-gallon cart to either a 96-gallon or 35-gallon cart depending on your needs.
 You may call Waste Management at (772) 569-1776 at any time to add your name to their swap out list.
 This one-time exchange will be free; however, any future exchanges will cost $30 per cart per exchange.
 Please keep in mind that the capacity of the smallest cart is less than the capacity of the two 18 gallon recycling bins that were previously being used. *If you would like to see examples of the different carts you may visit our office at 1325 74th Ave SW, Vero Beach 32968.
 More Information

 The State of Florida has a goal of achieving a 75% recycling rate by the year 2020.
 This basically means that 75% of the material that we throw out in our trash should be recycled.
-We are at a 33% recycling rate now so the transition to single stream recycling is just one of the many ways we are trying work with our residents and local businesses to reach 75% by 2020!
+Indian River County is currently at less than 40% so the transition to single stream recycling is just one of the many ways we are trying work with our residents and local businesses to reach 75% by 2020!

 The county provides residential curbside recycling collection for residents.
 The charge is included in your solid waste assessment in an effort to encourage recycling.
 The bins are property of Indian River County and should remain with household even if you move.